Fetal Seizures During Pregnancy

-It’s crucial that you keep an eye on these movements during the entire pregnancy and let your midwife know if there are any deviations from the pattern.
-For your baby’s health and well-being, this is crucial.
-This enables the doctor to check the baby’s heartbeat or schedule an ultrasound if he is worried about the baby, you should respond swiftly if there are fewer movements or more fetal activity.
+It’s crucial that you keep an eye on these movements during the entire pregnancy and let your medical professional know if there are any deviations from the pattern.
+If you notice a sudden drop in movements, you should contact your doctor immediately.

-The baby’s movements may have slowed down occasionally for natural causes.
-The frequency of movements you may experience during your pregnancy can be affected by a variety of factors, including life stress, what you eat, cord activity, and changes in the position of your baby.
+The baby’s movements may slow down occasionally for natural causes.
+The frequency of movements you experience during your pregnancy is affected by a variety of factors, such as life stress, what you eat, cord activity, and changes in the position of your baby.

 - Braxton Hicks – If you feel a hardness or contraction in your abdomen, you may be experiencing this.

-- Hiccups – Your unborn child may be experiencing hiccups while still in the womb; you may feel a shudder or vibrations.
+- Hiccups – Your unborn child may be experiencing hiccups while in the womb; you may feel a shudder or vibrations.
+This is totally normal!

 - Stretching – As your baby grows, it starts to feel a little crowded.
-Therefore, the mother feels a vibration whenever he or she moves or stretches.
+You might feel a vibration whenever he or she moves or stretches.

 - Irritable Uterus – This is a disorder where some pregnant women experience uterine spasms.